yeehaa123/elab/h2020/proposal/FINAL TO BE erc_proposal_template.md

 *Please provide the following:*

+*brief presentation of the overall structure of the work plan*

+The proposed project is structured into four research fields:

+1) an online platform for learning and research, that allows students to aqcuire coding skills and work collaboratively
+2) a space for embedded research – an offline space that complements the online platform and provides an in-between environment for university and public and private partners
+3) the exploration of the opportunities interfaces and visualization of data holds for knowledge production
+4) research that aims at developing strategies for development and inclusion

+These fields are going to be explored by phd students, embedded researchers and students in combination with public and private partners.
+Inspired by open source culture and software development practices the fields are going to be explored simulataneously so that insights from one of the fields can be applied transfered early on to the other fields.

-*brief presentation of the overall structure of the work plan* *timing of the different work packages and their components (Gantt chart or similar)* *detailed work description, i.e.:*
+*timing of the different work packages and their components (Gantt chart or similar)* *detailed work description, i.e.:*
 *a description of each work package (table 3.1a)*